emartinezs44/ts4s/Readme.md

 First, the model must be **converted from onnx to bigdl format**.
 There is a script to load the onnx file and to generate the classificaton model in bidl format.
 Set the SPARK_HOME environment variable first and excute the script including as parameters:
  - Location of the onnx file.
- - Location of the biddl model file.
+ - Location of the bigdl model file.
  - Location of the bigdl weights file.
  - Number of output classes for you classification case
 ```